nus-cs2103-AY2223S1/ip/docs/README.md

 `bye`

 ## Notes
-- Ensure spacing between keyword and body of command
+- Ensure spacing between keyword and body for your input
 - All keywords are case-insensitive

 Icons used in Duke obtained from [Freepik](https://www.flaticon.com/authors/freepik)